galeone/galeone.github.io/_posts/2017-05-29-understanding-tensorflow-using-go.md

 #### Question time:

 - What do we have learned about the Tensorflow architecture? *Every node in a graph must have a unique name.
 Every node is identified by its name.*
-- Is the name of the node the same of the operation that defined it? *Yes, or better, it's not its just its last part*
+- Is the name of the node the same of the operation that defined it? *Yes, or better, not completely, it's just its last part*

 To clarify the second answer, let's fix the duplicate node name problem.